Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-For more information about the provider resources, see the documentation on the Terraform website or mirror website.
+For more information about the provider resources, see the relevant documentation on the Terraform website or its mirror.

-If you do not have Terraform yet, install it and configure its Yandex Cloud provider.
+If you do not have Terraform yet, install it and configure the Yandex Cloud provider.

 To add an alias to a device created usingTerraform:

-1. In the configuration file, describe the parameters of the resources you want to create:
+1. In the configuration file, specify the properties of the resources you want to create:

-• yandex_iot_core_registry: Device properties:
+• yandex_iot_core_device: Device properties:

 • registry_id: ID of the registry where the device was created.